 In terms of the origin, there are three major river groups in Nepal.
 Rivers that originate directly from the snow-capped mountains belong to the antecedent group.
 The Koshi, the Karnali and the Gandaki rivers belong to the antecedent group.
 Rivers originating from the Mahabharat range and cutting through Churia hills come under the second group,The Mahabharat group.
 These rivers include Kankai, Bagamati, Kamala and so on.
-The third group of rivers originate from the southern face of the Churia hills.
+Rivers that originate from the southern face of the Churia hills fall on the third category.
 For the purpose of commercial rafting river trips are Bhotekoshi, Sunkoshi, Tamur, Kaligandaki, Karnali, Seti khola, Trishuli, Bheri, upper sunkoshi, Marshyngdi, lower Arun , Dudha koshi, and Seti Karnali.

 Nepal is a river runner’s paradise.
-No other country has such a choice of multi-day trips away from roads, in such magnificent mountain surroundings, with warm rivers, a semi-tropical climate, impressive geography, exotic cultures, wildlife and friendly welcoming people.
+The other countries except Nepal does not offer multi-day trips away from roads with splendid mountain surroundings, semi tropical climate, exotic cultures, wildlife, warm rivers, impressive geography and friendly welcoming people.
 While enjoying the magnificent rafting adventure, you will have a magnificent holiday en route.
 You will explore fairy tale land of temples, mountains, dramatic festivals, exotic cultures, colorful people, Medieval villages, superb craft shopping, great food and sights along with the fun filled rafting adventure done in most of the rivers in Nepal such as Sunkoshi and Karnali.